Key policies, documents, and procedures to ensure we adhere to best practice and meet our statutory obligations.

-Download our statutory UK gender pay gap report for 2017-18.
+Download our statutory UK Gender Pay Gap report for 2021.

 Our latest IATI returns may be accessed via www.iatiregistry.org/publisher/opml

-Our modern slavery and human trafficking statement may be accessed here (PDF).
+Our modern slavery and human trafficking statement may be accessed here (PDF, updated March 2022).

 How to report a concern if you think we've not lived up to our values.

 Our supply chain includes partner organisations and self-employed consultants.
 We operate a number of internal policies to ensure that we are conducting business ethically and with integrity, and expect our suppliers and business partners to conduct their business in a lawful and ethical manner.
-This includes adopting business practices that prevent or eliminate modern slavery and human trafficking from taking place within their supply chains.
-Read our full modern slavery and human trafficking statement, along with our counter-terrorism statement.
+This includes adopting business practices that prevent or eliminate modern slavery and human trafficking from taking place within their supply chains: see our modern slavery and human trafficking statement.
+Our counter-terrorism statement is also published.